AtakanAlkn/AtakanAlkn/README.md

 Computer Engineering Student
 ----------------------------

-I am a Computer Engineering student and I am improving myself on mobile application development with React Native
+I am a Computer Engineer and I am improving myself on mobile application development with React Native

 - 🔭 I’m currently working on React Native and Text Mining with Python
 - 🌱 I’m currently learning Python and React Native